Undergraduate Course: Roman Art and Archaeology (CACA08011)

 On completion of this course, the student will be able to:

-- demonstrate, by way of coursework, a sound knowledge of the subject considered in the course;
+- demonstrate, by way of coursework and examination as required, a sound knowledge of the subject considered in the course;

 - demonstrate an ability to organise their own learning, manage their workload, and work to a timetable.